bognar-dev/bognar.dev/README.md

 - Due to Next.js being a highly optimized framework performance was good out of the box, the defaults enforced by it help to get performance right first time.
 - Server side rendering is generating static pages at build time which is faster then building them at run time to send them especially when the server is performing a cold start, which is important if there is low traffic
 ---

-## Lighthouse Scores
-- Introduced Lighthouse, a performance measurement tool provided by Google, to assess various aspects of the project's performance.
-- Lighthouse scores provide insights into key metrics, including performance, accessibility, and adherence to best practices.

----

 ## Lighthouse Analysis
 - Conducted a detailed analysis of Lighthouse scores for the project.